pubnub/pubnub-mcp-server/resources/sdk_docs/java_publish-and-subscribe.md

 ```

 ### Returns
 None

 ## Unsubscribe all

-Stop receiving updates from all listeners and remove their associated entities.
-Client scope only.
+Stop receiving updates from all listeners and remove associated entities.

+Client scope
+- Only available on the PubNub object.

 ### Method(s)